Hanson House History

 History of the Oscar H. Hanson House

 George Dow, a Scot and one of Cambridge’s founding fathers, settled in Cambridge in the 1800’s.
-He ran the Village bank and creamery and was also involved in the building of the grist mill, the current site of The Feed Mill Restaurant (established 2010).
+He ran the Village bank and creamery and was also involved in the building of the grist mill, the current site of the burgundy restaurant (established 2013).

 In 1883, Dow commissioned the construction of this house on lots 7 and 8 of block 5 for his daughter, Jennifer, and her husband, James H. Townsend (1841-1914).